abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh.md

 > Options and features are set by default.

-In this example the kubernetes cluster is named `abcdesktop-ovh-1`.
+In this example, the Kubernetes cluster is named `abcdesktop-ovh-1`.
-This screenshot describes the OVHcloud Kubernetes service console.
+This screenshot shows the OVHcloud Kubernetes service console.

 ![ovh console overview](img/ovh-console.png)

 ## Create your kubernetes config

-As there is no command line tool that allows us to connect our local machine to the cluster.
-You will have to manually copy the kubeconfig file.
+As there is no command-line tool that allows you to connect your local machine to the cluster, you must manually copy the kubeconfig file.

 Go to your cluster on the OVHcloud console